 Who Can Apply to this Program?

-The following may apply to the Navy Psychiatric Nurse Practitioner program:
+The Navy Psychiatric Nurse Practitioner program is open to:

-b.
-Enlisted members from any branch of the armed services (Active or Reserve) if a suitable conditional release is granted and all program conditions are satisfied.
-Prior Navy enlisted members must provide a copy of their enlisted performance summary record, as well as three years of performance evaluations.
+- Enlisted personnel from any military branch (Active or Reserve) with an approved conditional release.
+Prior Navy enlisted members must submit an enlisted performance summary record and three years of performance evaluations.

 Service Obligation Upon Selection

-Selectees must continue to complete all eligibility standards as provided in DoD Instruction 6000.13 while enrolled in the Navy PMHNP program at USU.
+- Selectees must meet all eligibility standards under DoD Instruction 6000.13 while in the PMHNP program at USU.

-If a selectee cannot achieve these eligibility standards before or during the full-time PMHNP program, it will be deemed disqualifying, and the selectee may be withdrawn from the program at the discretion of the Director, Navy Nurse Corps.
+- Failure to meet these standards may result in removal from the program at the discretion of the Director, Navy Nurse Corps.

 More Information